kgryte/node-wandbox/README.md

 *	__stdin__: standard input.
 Default: `''`.
 *	__permalink__: `boolean` indicating whether a permanent static hyperlink should be generated.
 Default: `false`.

 A supporting file can be specified as either a filename or an `object` containing `file` and `code` keys.
-The function reads each file into memory before sending to [Wandbox][wandbox].
-Suppose we have the following files:
+The implementation reads each file into memory before sending to [Wandbox][wandbox].
+Suppose we have the following files

 ``` cpp
 // File: program.cpp